BioBoost/object-oriented-programming-using-java/java/arrays.md

 What is special about the array above is that it is an array of references to objects.
 This also implies that all the references are null at this point.
 In other words if you create an array of object references, all elements are null until you assign them the actual reference.

-!You can confirm this by setting a break

 > #### Hint::Debug to confirm
 >
 >  You can actually confirm this by setting a breakpoint in NetBeans on the line where you declare the polygon variable.
 Then take a look at the _Variables_ window as shown in the image below.